 Spend the day exploring the UNESCO-listed Victoria Falls

 In the morning, depart on a guided tour of the falls.
 Your first stop is the Big Tree—a massive several-hundred-year-old baobab tree with a 72-foot (22 m) circumference.
-From here, the tour continues to the David Livingstone Statue, depicting the Scottish explorer who played a pivotal role in the exploration and mapping of Africa during the 19th century and gave the falls their European name.
+From there, the tour continues to the David Livingstone Statue, which depicts the Scottish explorer who played a pivotal role in the exploration and mapping of Africa during the 19th century and gave the falls their European name.
 Continue to Devil's Cataract, the lowest of the five falls, and proceed through the rainforest toward Danger Point—an exposed, rocky promontory.

 Devil's Cataract sits apart from the rest of the falls, separated by Boaruka Island, a Tongan name meaning the "Divider of Waters."
 The walk to reach the point is approximately 1.9 miles (3 km), with plenty of spectacular views along the way.
 When you arrive, take in the panoramic views of the rugged coastline and the meeting of the Atlantic and Indian oceans.
 In the afternoon, head out for another sunset cruise on the Zambezi River.
 Take in the sights and relax as you enjoy drinks and snacks on board.
 In the evening, return to the jetty and transfer to your hotel.